PelleLille/hsl-docs/predelivery.rst

 .. function:: Bounce()

-  Delete the message from the queue, and generating a DSN (bounce) to the sender.
+  Delete the message from the queue, and generate a DSN (bounce) to the sender.

   :return: doesn't return, script is terminated